Azure/azure-relay-node/README.md

 on.
 The client uses the regular WebSocket protocol.
 WebSocket subprotocols and extensions can be negotiated between client and the Web Socket server end-to-end as you would without the Relay.

+What happens under the covers, as you can find if you poke around in the code of the two packages, is that any connection that is from a client to the Relay service will be announced to the Listener with a control message over the open control channel.
+The control message contains information about a "rendezvous endpoint" that is valid for a brief period.
+The server framework will decide whether to accept the incoming connection, potentially including calling some extensibility hooks, and then open an outbound WebSocket to the rendezvous endpoint.
+The client WebSocket and this "data" WenSocket are then bound into a single end-to-end connection by the Relay service, behaving like a single WebSocket.

+### Clients

-If the Relay requires a sender token (which is the default), that token can be included either as a query parameter ('token') or with the 'ServiceBusAuthorization' HTTP header.
+If the Relay requires a sender token (which is the default), that token can be included either as a query parameter ('sb-hc-token') or with the 'ServiceBusAuthorization' HTTP header.
 The latter is preferred; mostly since URLs end up in many logs.

 ``` JS